-In digital transformation consulting today less digital transformation projects have accurate and tangible goals and often look for unexpected insights instead of reaching the goals they have in mind.
-More and more projects resemble lab experiments with challenging hypotheses which they aim to explore.
-The way pharma companies experiment with new formulas, business experiments with digital transformation ideas.
+Today in digital transformation consulting, less digital transformation projects have accurate and tangible goals and often look for unexpected insights instead of reaching the goals they have in mind.
+More and more projects resemble lab experiments with challenging hypotheses that they aim to explore.
+The way pharma companies experiment with new formulas and business experiments with digital transformation ideas.

 More than that, insights ceased to be the privilege of management consulting companies.
 Companies tend to build separate innovation departments, internal labs, and open positions such as disruptors or chief innovation officers to stimulate the spirit of constant research and transformation.

-Their desire to experiment with technologies leads companies to embrace practical rather than theoretical approach to insights generation.
-That is why innovation departments do not stop on ideas, they initiate all sorts speedboat projects, MVPs, proof of concept challenges.
+Their desire to experiment with technologies leads companies to embrace practical rather than theoretical approaches to insights generation.
+That is why innovation departments do not stop at ideas.
+They initiate all sorts of speedboat projects, MVPs, and proof of concept challenges.

 These experiments or speedboat projects are characterized by stand-alone teams, absolute freedom in the choice of tools, fast results, and independence from all other projects.
 In other words, companies are ready to spend time and money testing ideas to generate precious insights.

-ALM Consulting report says that management consultants are no longer regarded as unique exclusive experts and they are also encouraged to work with multiple vendors in order to meet the needs of the customers.
+ALM Consulting report says that management consultants are no longer regarded as unique exclusive experts, and they are also encouraged to work with multiple vendors to meet the needs of the customers.

-In this context, it is crucial to understand that in order to take a leadership position a business must be ready to experiment and to work with as many hypotheses as necessary to find the one that will actually work.
-Insights take time and resources but the outcome is worth all the possible efforts.
+In this context, it is crucial to understand that to take a leadership position.
+A business must be ready to experiment and work with as many hypotheses as necessary to find the one that will actually work.
+Insights take time and resources, but the outcome is worth all the possible efforts.

-There is a big difference between offering a strategy and helping in its execution, management consulting companies know it for sure.
+There is a big difference between offering a strategy and helping in its execution.
+Management consulting companies know it for sure.
 Execution has always been a stumbling block of consulting.
-During recent years, the gap between a strategy and the execution was getting even wider with the growth of digital transformation requests and the complexity of the execution of the strategy.
+In recent years, the gap between strategy and execution has been getting even wider with the growth of digital transformation requests and the complexity of the execution of the strategy.

-Today the pace with which IoT/XR/AI technologies evolve is opening new possibilities to businesses.
+Today the pace with which IoT/XR/AI technologies evolve is opening new possibilities for businesses.
 That is why the time of giant projects is in the past.
-There are no systems that fit all the сompnaies today, and the development of unique custom solutions takes time.
+There are no systems that fit all the companies today, and the development of unique custom solutions takes time.